UAlberta-CMPUT401/Ideas-for-YEG/docs/index.md

 * Click on an upvote button beside the project idea
 * Upvote count gets incremented by one for the respective idea
 * The user is no longer able to upvote the idea as it can only happen once per unique idea
+* Check that user can only upvote once

 ```